volkanozsarac/EzGM/README.md

 e.g. EXSIM for metadata EXSIM.mat.
 In case of NGA_W2, user can also download the records directly by inserting account username and password into the associated method.
 The main advantage over existing MATLAB codes is that it makes use of Openquake hazardlib, thus any gmpe available there could directly be used.
 The example is provided for CS(AvgSa) based ground motion record selection with two hazard scenarios.
-Moreover, the other methods inside EzGM can be used to process a ground motion record (filter and read NGA records e.g.) and to obtain different intensity measures (see EzGM.gm_parameters).
+Moreover, other methods inside EzGM can be used to process a ground motion record (filter and read NGA records e.g.) and to obtain different intensity measures (see EzGM.gm_parameters).

 # Required Packages
 sys,